mdyeasinaraf07/mdyeasinaraf07/README.md

 ### 🚀 About Me

-I am an **AI Automation Engineer** with a powerful foundation in algorithmic problem-solving and competitive programming[cite: 1].
-I have completed my **Diploma in Computer Science & Technology** from Infra Polytechnic Institute[cite: 1].
+I am an **AI Automation Engineer** with a powerful foundation in algorithmic problem-solving and competitive programming.
+I have completed my **Diploma in Computer Science & Technology** from Infra Polytechnic Institute.

-I specialize in architectural optimization—building cost-optimized, deterministic workflow automations using **n8n**, launching low-latency voice agents, and deploying advanced RAG pipelines[cite: 1].
-By fusing my deep algorithmic background with agentic frameworks, I engineer production-grade AI applications that minimize API token overhead and maximize business efficiency[cite: 1].
+I specialize in architectural optimization—building cost-optimized, deterministic workflow automations using **n8n**, launching low-latency voice agents, and deploying advanced RAG pipelines.
+By fusing my deep algorithmic background with agentic frameworks, I engineer production-grade AI applications that minimize API token overhead and maximize business efficiency.

 ---